 What do you think of when you want to glorify God?
 Do you think of a life of service?
 Do you think of praise and worship?
 Do you think of witnessing?
 How about doing some great miracle?

-What does it mean to glorify God?
+What does it mean to bring God glory?
 To glorify means things like: to honour, to praise, to celebrate, to make glorious, to adorn with splendour, to cause the dignity and worth of a person to become known.

 When we glorify God we are acknowledging His greatness and splendour to ourselves and others.
 Yes, we can do it in the ways mentioned above and many other ways.
 We want both the physical and the spiritual world to know how wonderful our God is.
 As the standard of all perfection, it is impossible to exaggerate His worthiness and beauty.
 However, there is one area where we often do not think of the glory of God.